If the last 52 week money challenge you tried was too rigid to follow, you’ll love this bingo style money saving chart.

 What would an extra $1,000 do to your year?
 It’s a significant amount of money.
 You could use it to cover the cost of gifts at Christmas.
-You could take a decent vacation.
-Or you could pay cash for that big ticket item you’ve been wanting.
+You might start that emergency fund you keep putting off.
+Or finally pay cash for that big ticket item you’ve been wanting.
 (Imagine how much money you’ll save in interest and fees!)

 Money saving charts are a popular way to save up.
 But the problem with the charts out there now is that they aren’t forgiving.
 They tell you an amount to save each week.
 But what if the big saving numbers fall on a week when the car breaks down?
-Or when you’ve got 2 birthdays to cover?
+Or when you’ve got four family events to attend?

 One size doesn’t fit all.
 We need a chart that offers a bit more flexibility.

 For instance, in our home, May is a busy month that rivals December in cost.
 We’d struggle to save a lot in that month.
 But in your home, May might be the month when you get a big bonus.
 You’d be better off saving a larger amount that month.

 How can we make a chart that works for both of us?